-Cypess earned her Ph.D. in music history from Yale in 2008, where, under the supervision of Ellen Rosand, she wrote a dissertation exploring connections between vocal and instrumental music in early 17th-century Italy.
-She holds an M.A. and an M.Phil. in music history from Yale, as well as an M.A. in Jewish Studies from Yeshiva University and an M.Mus. in harpsichord performance from the Royal College of Music (London).
+Cypess earned her PhD in music history from Yale in 2008, where, under the supervision of Ellen Rosand, she wrote a dissertation exploring connections between vocal and instrumental music in early 17th-century Italy.
+She holds an MA and an MPhil in music history from Yale, as well as an MA in Jewish Studies from Yeshiva University and an MM in harpsichord performance from the Royal College of Music (London).
 As an undergraduate at Cornell University, she studied musicology with James Webster, Neal Zaslaw, and Rebecca Harris-Warrick, and the performance of modern and early pianos with Malcolm Bilson.
 Her harpsichord teachers include James Johnstone, Robert Woolley, Mark Kroll, and Richard Rephann.

-As a performer, Cypess specializes in early keyboard instruments (harpsichords, clavichords and early pianos).
-She has performed in the original-instrument collections at the Royal College of Music and Yale University, and has given solo and chamber recitals in the Boston, New York, New Jersey and Pennsylvania areas.
-Her current performance project, exploring the music performed, commissioned and owned by the 18th-century Berlin salonnière Sara Levy, began with a recital at Rutgers in September, 2014 as part of the conference "Sara Levy's World: Music, Gender, and Judaism in Enlightenment Berlin," of which Cypess also acted as co-organizer.
-The program will be presented in New York at the Center for Jewish History in May, 2015.
+As a performer, Cypess specializes in early keyboard instruments (harpsichords, clavichords, and early pianos).
+She has performed in the original-instrument collections at the Royal College of Music and Yale University, and has given solo and chamber recitals in the Boston, New York, New Jersey, and Pennsylvania areas.
+Her current performance project, exploring the music performed, commissioned, and owned by the 18th-century Berlin salonnière Sara Levy, began with a recital at Rutgers in September, 2014 as part of the conference "Sara Levy's World: Music, Gender, and Judaism in Enlightenment Berlin," of which Cypess also acted as co-organizer.
+The program was presented in New York at the Center for Jewish History in May, 2015.
 With soprano Julianne Baird and baroque harpist Christa Patton, Cypess performed and recorded a program entitled "Apollo's Muse: A Portrait of Marc'Antonio Pasqualini," featuring cantatas by Pasqualini and vocal and instrumental music by his 17th-century Roman contemporaries.

 Professional Memberships and Service

-Cypess is current secretary of the Society for Seventeenth-Century Music, having previously served as a member (2012) and chair (2013) of the program committee for the annual meeting.
-She is also a founding member of the American Musicological Society’s Study Group on Jewish Studies and Music, of which she was elected secretary in 2012, and for which she created the web page.
+Cypess is the secretary of the Society for Seventeenth-Century Music, having previously served as a member (2012) and chair (2013) of the program committee for the annual meeting.
+She is also a founding member of the American Musicological Society’s Study Group on Jewish Studies and Music, of which she was elected secretary in 2012.
 She is a member of the academic advisory board for the Hadassah Brandeis Institute.
 She served two three-year terms on the Committee on Career-Related Issues of the American Musicological Society.

 In September, 2013 she acted as co-convener of and presented a paper at a conference at Yale University entitled “Only the Passions Sing; the Understanding Can But Speak.”